-If I introduce my son and say "This is Max, he's a kid with autism" then that's never putting him as a person first no matter which syntax I use, because in that context the autism isn't relevant.
-If I'm talking to the school about how best to support his needs, then the autism is the most relevant part of him at that point so it doesn't matter which way I say it, I'm still putting him as a person first.
+If you introduce someone and say “This is Phil, he has autism” then that’s never putting him as a person first no matter which syntax you use, because in that context the autism isn’t relevant.
+If you’re talking to the school about how best to support your child’s needs, then the autism is the most relevant part of them at that point so it doesn’t matter which way you say it, you’re still putting them as a person first.

 I also don’t use ‘person with an autism spectrum disorder’ because I don’t like to put the focus on the diagnostic label.
 It’s a name created by the APA and they don’t get to define who me or my kids are.
 It also excludes all those autistic people who may be undiagnosed.
 Do people suddenly become autistic only when they get a formal diagnosis?
 Why should the APA have a monopoly on defining autism?
 Also, see person-first stuff above.